 Every Prolog Health product exceeds the standards and requirements set forth in the FDA's Code of Federal Regulation (21 CFR, 111) Current Good Manufacturing Practices (CGMP).

-All products are made in the USA, with all ingredients from the USA.
+All products are made in USA with all ingredients of highest verifiable quality.

 What are dietary supplements?